gauravch-code/Fuzzion-by-Gaurav/README.md

 ## Conclusion

 Fuzzion is a powerful DSL for evaluating fuzzy logic expressions, enhanced with object-oriented features and advanced partial evaluation capabilities.
 It allows for flexible expression construction, supports dynamic method invocation with inheritance, and handles partial evaluations gracefully, maintaining expressions for undefined variables.

-This document provided an overview of Fuzzion's features, detailed explanations of its syntax and semantics, implementation details, and test cases demonstrating its capabilities.
-By integrating partial evaluation and reduction rules, Fuzzion can efficiently simplify expressions and handle undefined variables, making it suitable for scenarios where full information may not be available at evaluation time.